 Why Is There No OBGYN for Men?

-Some believe that men do not need the same care because women's reproductive organs are more complex.
-This is simply not the case.
+Men's reproductive health is not always discussed as often as women’s.
+The media and cultural dynamics may affect this.
+Some people believe that men do not need the same care because women's reproductive organs are more complex, but this is simply not the case.
 Men can have just as many problems with their reproductive system as women.

-While there should be a specialized doctor for men's reproductive health, it is still recommended that you should be seeing a urologist or primary care physician to get regular checkups.
+While there is no specific doctor for men's reproductive health, it is still recommended that you should be seeing a urologist or primary care physician to get regular checkups.

 Is Men's Fertility Important?

+Extremely.
 About 1 in 8 couples have infertility issues.
-Of those couples, a third of infertility issues come from men.
+Of those couples, a third of infertility issues are related to male factors.
 Without testing, some men may never know that they are infertile or have fertility issues.

 What Are Some Common Causes of Male Infertility?